Damzymaxm/php-signup-form/README.md

 # php-signup-form
-this is a simple php signup form that stores inputs to db and also validates user inputs
+This is a php signup form that stores inputs to db and also validates user inputs